xpgram/advance-wars/src/00 - Todo List.md

   - Left/Right Trigger: Info/Player UI Panel
   - [ ] Move bumpers to Caps/A?
 Or A/S?

-- [x] NextOrderableUnit: use a Pulsar for held button presses.

 - [ ] Camera needs a lag follow method that's used when the cursor teleports.
   The zero-frame jumps are really jarring.
 I get vertigo.

-- [x] Connect the turn player to the player window UI.
-Active, funds, etc.
-  This can instant switch because eventually there will be a transition animation where it won't even be visible.
-- [ ] Connect turn order and active player as well.

 - [ ] BattleSceneController - Comprehensive refactor, baby!
   - [ ] Generally clean up around here; Mom says I have to pick up my toys.